kaniblu/conlleval/README.md

 # conlleval

-Another python port of the perl evaluation script for the CoNLL-2000 shard task.
+This is a pure python port of the perl evaluation script for the CoNLL-2000 shard task.
+Supports both IOB2 and IOBES formats.

 ## Getting Started ##

-Either get this package through PyPI (`pip install conlleval`) or install from this repository (`python setup.py install`).
+Either get this package through PyPI (`pip install conlleval`) or install it from this repository after cloning it (`python setup.py install`).

-You can call this package directly to run as a script:
+You can run this package directly:

 ```
 python -m conlleval tests/cases/input-001.txt
 ```

-Or, you can use this package as a library:
+or import this package as a library:

 ```python
 >>> import conlleval